Joseph Begins Overhauling Broncos Coaching Staff

 Joseph inherits a defense that features All Pros Von Miller, Aqib Talib and Chris Harris Jr. but struggled against the run after losing Malik Jackson to free agency and Vance Walker to a knee injury.

-He takes over an offense that sputtered behind young QBs Trevor Siemian and Paxton Lynch.

-The Broncos finished 27th in the NFL in 2016 when an inability to solve slow starts, leaky line play and poor production in the passing game outside of Demaryius Thomas and Emmanuel Sanders combined to neutralize the team’s defensive strengths.
+The Broncos finished 27th in the NFL on offense in 2016 when an inability to solve slow starts, leaky line play and poor production in the receiving game outside of Demaryius Thomas and Emmanuel Sanders combined to neutralize the team’s defensive strengths.

 By ARNIE STAPLETON, AP Pro Football Writer